 Sec.
-61. Hazard Duty Pay.
-Hazard duty pay shall be granted only to government personnel who are actually assigned to, and performing their duties in, strifetorn or embattled areas as may be determined and certified by the Secretary of National Defense and for the duration of such assignment.
+58. Hazard Duty Pay.
+Hazard duty pay shall be granted only to government personnel who are actually assigned to, and performing their duties in, strife-torn or embattled areas as may be determined and certified by the Secretary of National Defense and for the duration of such assignment.

 The grant of hazard duty pay shall be subject to the rules and regulations prescribed under B.C.
-No. 2005-4 dated July 13, 2005 and such other guidelines issued by the DBM.
+No. 2005-4 dated July 13, 2005, and such other guidelines issued by the DBM.

 Sec.
-62. Night Shift Differential Pay.
-Night shift differential pay at a rate not exceeding twenty percent (20%) of the hourly basic rate of the employee, as determined by the head of the agency, for each hour of worked performed between 6:00PM and 6:00AM of the following day, shall be granted to eligible government employees, who are occupying Division Chief positions and below, or their equivalent, including those in GOCCs, whether the nature of their employment is permanent, contractual, temporary, or casual, pursuant to R.A.
+59. Night Shift Differential Pay.
+Night shift differential pay at a rate not exceeding twenty percent (20%) of the hourly basic rate of the employee, as determined by the head of the agency, for each hour of work performed between 6:00PM and 6:00AM of the following day, shall be granted to eligible government employees, who are occupying Division Chief positions and below, or their equivalent, including those in GOCCs, whether the nature of their employment is permanent, contractual, temporary, or casual, pursuant to R.A.
 No. 11701.
-The grant of night shift differential pay shall be subject to the rules and regulations to be issued by the CSC, in coordination with the DBM.
+The grant of night shift differential pay shall be subject to the rules and regulations prescribed under CSC, DBM and GCG J.C.
+No. 1 dated August 1, 2023, and such other guidelines that may be issued for the purpose.